Post

 Creating and Managing a GitHub Pages Blog

-I started hosting a blog on GitHub Pages using Jekyll in early 2021.
-However, since I didn’t properly document the installation process at the time of setting up the blog, I encountered some difficulties with maintenance later on.
-So I decided to briefly outline the installation process and maintenance methods.
+I started hosting a blog on GitHub Pages using Jekyll from early 12021 in the Holocene calendar.
+However, I didn’t properly document the installation process at the time, which caused some difficulties with maintenance later on.
+So I decided to briefly document the installation process and maintenance methods.

 1. Static Site Generator & Web Hosting